rgauthier/test/README.md

 Starting the Tomcat server
 --------------------------
+At this point you should have a client directories and a war file that you've added to your tomcat /webapps directory:

+    /webapps/client
+    /webapps/HouseAutomationService.war

-Open a command prompt in the tomcat /bin directory and enter:
+Once this is confirmed, open a command prompt in the tomcat /bin directory and enter:

     Startup.bat